-There is a best of both worlds though, and hiking footwear is one category where you might've noticed new styles channeling vintage hiking boot roots while adding contemporary touches.
+There is a best of both worlds though, and hiking footwear is one category where you might've noticed new styles channeling vintage men’s and women’s style hiking boot roots, while adding contemporary touches.
 Cushier soles, better waterproof construction methods, funkier colorways, responsibly sourced leather; we’re not skating around on hoverboards yet, but we’ve got some pretty great hiking shoes.

 By balancing form and function, this breed of vintage style hiking shoe keeps classic outdoor style alive.
 From breakout and established brands alike, there are plenty of retro boots to choose from (and not all of them are old school hiking boots with red laces).
-Keep scrolling for the 10 best to rock on trails and sidewalks alike.
+Keep scrolling for our top picks.

 Not much has changed for the Mountain Light in the forty-plus years since Danner began handmaking them at its Portland, Oregon factory.
 This style is the grandaddy of several lifestyle spin-offs introduced by the brand over the years, so check those out if black or brown doesn’t cut it.
 Thick, full-grain leather uppers with a Gore-Tex waterproof membrane sit atop a heavy-duty Vibram outsole with traction for days.
 With a pair weighing in at 58 ounces, they’re by no means a lightweight boot (despite the name) but are fully capable of your next backpacking trip, once you break them in.

 Vasque Sunsetter NTX